devleaks/cockpitdecks-docs/docs/Extending/Adding New Deck Models.md

 These buttons can be illuminated by one or more monochrome or color LED(s), or can sometimes even display an image on a small LCD.
 Some can vibrate, or even produce sound.

 Each of these interaction has led to the definition of standardized behavior.
-On one side, the deck expresses what is is capable of, on the other side, the Cockpitdecks designer tells which capabilities he or she want to exercise to produce a result.
+On one side, the deck expresses what is is capable of, on the other side, the Cockpitdecks designer tells which capabilities she or he wants to produce a result.

+Please refer to the [[Deck Internals]] document to learn about how to express deck specifics in a Deck Type definition file.

 ## Definition Files